 7) DON’T FORGET! to change your Amazon address.
 You think you’re planning ahead by getting necessary items delivered to your new home, but one little slip and all your good intentions are sent back to the previous address.

 8) Remember to cancel any subscription services — from food delivery to once-a-month gift boxes, you’ll be sad to miss out on the latest goodie.
 The upside is, the new people living at your old house will be thrilled.

 9) Is your family a big fan of the library?
-Don’t take those books with you across country.
+Don’t take those books with you across the country.
 Return the items and resist the urge to get more, or face fines and postage fees.
 In fact, as the purging process starts, return all borrowed items from friends and family.
 They’ll be glad to have their stuff back.

 10) If you’ve been lucky enough to stay in one area for a while, you’ll want to consult some of the recent moving resources from other milspouses found on Pinterest and Facebook.
 Those who have just relocated have the inside scoop on the newest techniques for maintaining sanity and avoiding broken HHGs.
 Did you know that move.mil has an improved mobile website?

 11) It’s the worst to show up to a new base and have the gate guard tell you your ID has expired.
 No commissary for you.
-Write a quick list of any identification that will expire near your time of departure: military IDs, driver’s license, and passports are the big ones to check.
+Write a quick list of any identification that will expire near your time of departure: military IDs, driver’s licenses and passports are the big ones to check.
 It’s far easier to navigate the facilities you already know than to anxiously learn where the best DMV is in your new town.

 12) Don’t forget about your car’s maintenance and documentation.
 Decide whether you’ll register at your new destination or update the current system with the address you’ll want be notified at.
 Avoiding car trouble and a ticket for outdated tags is always optimal out on the road to your new home.